 We first evaluate the performance of the statistical indexes for discarding the measurement results proposed in Subsection 3.2.
-Here, for each index $I_1$ , $I_2$ , and $I_3$ , we first sort the measured paths in the order of the index value.
+Here, for each index I_1 , I_2 , and I_3 , we first sort the measured paths in the order of the index value.
 We then remove the measurement results of the paths one-by-one according to the order oand evaluate the estimation error for remaining measurement results.

-Figures 3 shows the evaluation results for the index $I_1$ .
-Note that the results with the indexes $I_2$ and $I_3$ have the similar tendency.
+Figures 4, 5, and 6 show the evaluation results for the index I_1 , I_2 , and I_3 , respectively.
 In each figure we have three graphs plotting the changes in the mean value, 90th percentile value, and the worst value of the estimation errors.
-In these figures we plot the results when we remove the measurement data based on the measurement results of the receiver-side subpath (path BC in Figure 1).
+In these figures we plot the results when we remove the measurement data based on the measurement results of the receiver-side sub-path (path BC in Figure 2).
 We can see from these figures that for the removal of around 100 data sets, the estimation error distribution remain almost unchanged.
 This is because some paths have extremely large estimation errors.
 In detail, in such paths, 19 out of 20 measurement results has zero packet loss ratio, and the remaining one measurement has only one packet loss in 2,500 probe packets.
 Such extreme case has large effect on the overall estimation error distribution.